aureooms-archive/node-package/README.md

 Note that `$ npm release <...>` can be shortened to `$ npm r <...>`.

-## How does the doc, build and test commands work:
+## How does the doc, build and test commands work?

 Running the package creation command explained earlier will install `aureooms-node-package` as a development dependency of your package.
 This is